Finistere/dependency_manager/README.rst

 .. code-block:: python

-    from typing_extensions import Annotated
+    from typing import Annotated
-    # Or for Python 3.9+
-    # from typing import Annotated
+    # from typing_extensions import Annotated # Python < 3.9
     from antidote import From

     @inject